alirawashdeh/CallyJS/readme.md

 * ~~Cater for "Meet John next week"~~
 * ~~Cater for "Meet John next month"~~
 * ~~Cater for "Meet John next year"~~
+* ~~Cater for "Meet John in three days"~~
+* Cater for "Meet John in three weeks"
+* Cater for "Meet John in three months"
-* Cater for "Meet John in three days"
+* Cater for "Meet John in three years"
 * Cater for "Meet John in 10 weeks"
 * Cater for "Meet John on Monday next week"
 * Cater for "Meet John Nov 12"